Effective: January 4, 2024

 We retain and dispose of personal information in accordance with our data retention and disposal policies consistent with applicable law.
 Generally, this means:

-- Data associated with Unregistered Users will be retained only for as long as is necessary, which may include a reasonable time following its collection to ensure the integrity of log files, prevent fraud and spoofing, and protect the security of our service.
+- Data associated with Unregistered Users will be retained only for as long as is necessary, which may include a reasonable time following its collection to prevent fraud and abuse, and protect the security and integrity of our service.

 - Data associated with Registered Users will be retained for as long as the user’s account is active.
-If a Registered User Deactivates their account, their personal information will be deleted so long as it is no longer needed by us to satisfy a legitimate purpose.
+If a Registered User Deactivates their account, their personal information will be deleted to the extent that its retention is no longer needed for a legitimate purpose.

-- Data associated with Referred Candidates supplied to us by third parties as a service provider is retained and disposed of in accordance with our relationship with such third parties.
+- Data associated with Referred Candidates supplied to us as a processor or service provider to third parties is retained and disposed of in accordance with our agreement with such third party.

-Personal information may be retained for as long as may be necessary to facilitate other legitimate interests, such as audits and to satisfy legal and regulatory requirements.
+Personal information may be retained for as long as may be necessary to facilitate other legitimate interests, the criteria for such retention includes investigating and preventing the misuse of our services, audits, and to satisfy legal and regulatory requirements.
 As part of our backup and recovery policies, deleted data may be kept for an additional period in the form of secure backups.

 5. How We Share Information

 We share and disclose personal information with third parties as needed to provide our services and operate our business.
-However, we do not “sell” personal information as defined by the California Consumer Privacy Act (CCPA) and Nevada’s 2019 privacy amendment.
-If we decide to sell your personal information, we will provide you with an opportunity to opt-out as the law may require and will not discriminate against you for exercising your right to “Do Not Sell My Personal Information.”
+However, we do not “sell” personal information as defined by the California Consumer Privacy Act (CCPA) and Nevada’s 2019 privacy amendment, or “share” personal information as defined by the California Privacy Rights Act (CPRA).
+If we decide to sell or share your personal information, we will provide you with an opportunity to opt-out as the law may require and will not discriminate against you for exercising your right to “Do Not Sell My Personal Information.”

 The categories of third parties with whom your information may be shared include: